 The withdrawal form must be completed before the end of the week following midterm week.
 The student then receives a grade of “W” for the classes from which he/she withdraws.
 The student may not withdraw from a class and initiate a grade of “W” after the ninth week of classes in the fall or spring semester and after the eighth week in the summer term.

 Summer, short-term programs, such as ESL, Guitar Sessions, etc., have separate withdrawal policies that are articulated in the application and registration materials for each program.
 Please contact the Office of Summer Programs for more information at 617 747-2245 or firstname.lastname@example.org.

 Withdrawal from the College

 Students who wish to withdraw from the college for any nonmedical reason must complete a Withdrawal from the College form, which they can obtain at the Office of the Registrar.
 Students withdrawing before the end of the fourth week of either the fall or spring semester are entitled to a credit of part of their tuition.
 After the fourth week, no credit will be made.
 Students withdrawing by the end of the third week of classes in the summer semester are entitled to a credit of their tuition on the basis of assessing 25 percent of the semester’s tuition per week of attendance.
 After the third week, no credit will be made.
 No deduction is made for temporary absence, nor is any credit granted if students are suspended, dismissed, or leave the college without formally withdrawing.
 In some instances, financial aid awards may be prorated upon withdrawal from the college.
-Contact the Office of Financial Aid for more information.
+Contact the Office of Student Financial Services for more information.

 Students should schedule an appointment with the Counseling and Advising Center to initiate a withdrawal for medical reasons.